Thanos1716/visuals/packs/visual_armor_trims/README.md

 <details> <summary>Click for answer</summary>

 In order for you to get these wonderful textures:
-- If you are in minecraft 1.21.2 or below you will need client side mods
+- **If you are on 1.21.5+ Visual Armor Trims are possible in Vanilla Minecraft!
+Download version 3.0 or higher!**
 - If you are on 1.21.3-1.21.4 these versions will not be getting Visual Armor Trims.
-It is recommended to update to 1.21.5 (when it comes out).
+It is recommended to update to 1.21.5.
-- If you are on 1.21.5+ Visual Armor Trims will be possible in vanilla, right now it is a work in progress.
+- If you are on 1.21.2 or below you will need client side mods.
+See below for compatibility.

+<details><summary>Compatibility with 1.21.2 and below</summary>

 Targeted mods/modpacks for 1.21.2 and below include: